Restricted maximum likelihood estimation in generalized linear mixed models: Numerical Study

-Boxplots of the differences between each estimate and the profile likelihood estimates of $\sigma^2$ computed at the true $\bbeta$ value, along with results for root mean squared error and for the fixed effects $\bbeta$, are provided in the supplementary material {S.4}.
-As in the case of the logistic GLMMs, these additional results exhibit largely similar trends to those in Figure \ref{fig:sigsqBiasPoisWRTtruesigsq}.
+Boxplots of the differences between each estimate and the `exact' estimate based on the profile likelihood of $\sigma^2$ assuming $\bbeta$ is known, along with results for root mean squared error, for the fixed effects $\bbeta$ and summaries of computational times, are provided in the supplementary material.
+These additional results exhibit largely similar trends to those in seen for binary response in the preceding section, e.g., PQL tended to produce the most biased estimates of the fixed effect coefficients, and MPL-REML and DBC-REML were by far the slowest of the methods examined.

-Finally, for both binary and count responses, we also assessed estimation performance with a smaller ($m = 25$) and larger ($m = 100$) number of clusters, while keeping cluster size fixed to 10.
-As expected, compared to the results presented above, the biases of all four unrestricted maximum likelihood methods was larger (smaller) when $m = 25$ ($m = 100$).
-Applying any of the four REML methods tended to reduce this bias, although at $m = 25$ even these REML methods tended to exhibit a non-negligible amount of bias.
+Finally, in additional simulation studies (not shown) for both binary and count responses, we assessed estimation performance with a smaller ($m = 25$) and larger ($m = 100$) number of clusters, while keeping cluster size fixed to 10.
+As expected, compared to the results presented above, the biases of all unrestricted maximum likelihood methods were larger (smaller) when $m = 25$ ($m = 100$).
+Applying any of the REML methods tended to reduce these biases, although at $m = 25$ all REML methods tended to exhibit a non-negligible amount of bias.